 - pay them as a sub-contractor and issue a proper Form 1099-NEC.

-It’s really important you follow federal and state rules between employees and contractors and not try to force the issue to give them a 1099.
+It’s really important you follow federal and state rules between employees and contractors.
+Do not try to force the issue to give them a 1099.
 You can easily fall prey to an employment audit with your children if they act, look, and smell like an employee, but you ‘call’ them a sub-contractor.
 Be careful.
 (See my article “1099 Rules for Business Owners” for more information on when and how to issue the 1099-NEC.)

 Remember, the goal is to pay them for legimitate services BECAUSE you are helping them with life expenses.
 Why? so they can pay taxes in their ‘lower bracket’ with money you were going to give them anyway!!